 When taking this route to buying a business, it's important to find out where additional costs and responsibilities lie - whether with the landlord or yourself as tenant.
 For example, some of the ancillary costs such as pub insurance cover will be the same as if you were buying the business freehold.
 And despite some of the burden resting with the people who actually own the pub and supply it with beer, be they pubco or brewer, ultimately this responsibility lies with you.

 The typical tenancy agreement for a pub will probably say that the pub owners will insure the building and take out insurance to cover themselves for loss of income should the licence be lost.
 However, the premiums for the pub owner's insurance are often recharged to the tenant in the form of an "insurance rent".
 The tenant must also insure the moveable fixtures and fittings and stock as well as taking out other business insurance.
 It will almost certainly be part of the tenancy agreement that the tenant shows the landlord proof that this insurance is in place.
 Tenants will also be advised to take out insurance covering their own personal contents, particularly if you are living in the upstairs accommodation.

-Not every pub owner makes the tenant pay for the owner’s insurance.
-Mike Clist is general manager for the tenanted department at the West London brewer Fuller, Smith & Turner, looking after 170 or so tenanted and leased pubs from central London to Hampshire.
-He says of his own company’s agreement with its tenants and lessees: “It’s a standard package - they have to take out insurance cover on public liability, employee liability, glass, fixtures and fittings, their own personal effects.
-On our side we insure the buildings and we don’t recharge the cost of that to those of our landlords who are tenants, though we do recharge the lessees.
+Not every pub owner makes the tenant pay for the owner's insurance.
+London brewer Fuller, Smith & Turner, which has tenanted and leased pubs from central London to Hampshire, said of the company's agreement with its tenants and lessees: "It's a standard package - they have to take out insurance cover on public liability, employee liability, glass, fixtures and fittings, their own personal effects.
+On our side we insure the buildings and we don't recharge the cost of that to those of our landlords who are tenants, though we do recharge the lessees.